ExclaveTech/zksc-poc/README.md

 Recursive Zero-Knowledge Proofs are a variant of zero-knowledge proofs that allow one proof to verify the correctness of another proof.
 In recursive zero-knowledge proofs, a proof can include a reference to another proof, enabling multiple proofs to be nested together, forming a proof chain for verification within the proof hierarchy.
 Users of ZK State Channels perform off-chain operations through contract execution in a virtual environment.
 These operations batch together transaction data and generate zero-knowledge proofs.
 Leveraging the concise proofs of zkSNARKs, the generated zk-proofs are recursively generated to minimize on-chain data and verification costs.
 Thanks to upgrades and improvements in the Plonky2 algorithm, recursive proofs based on the polynomial commitment scheme FRI can eliminate the trade-off between "proof size" and "proof time."
 In scenarios where proof time is a priority, optimizations can be applied to achieve maximum proof speed.
 Importantly, when these proofs are recursively aggregated, a single proof that can be verified in a smaller circuit is obtained.
 This means that proof size can be reduced to approximately 45kb, with a proof time of just 20 seconds.
+### 3. Off-Chain Execution Module
+The off-chain executable modules include two main functionalities:
+- zkEVM, an EVM-equivalent smart contract execution environment.
+- A third-party data availability module designed based on Validium.
+#### zkEVM Execution Environment
+To facilitate developers in executing their complex contract logic and generating zk-proofs within the ZK State Channel, it is essential to have a zkEVM runtime environment that is functionally equivalent to the Ethereum Virtual Machine (EVM).
+This runtime environment will be integrated into each minimal unit called zk-Node within the off-chain network.
+Developers can easily compile and deploy Solidity code in zkEVM.
+These dApps will include, but not be limited to, fully on-chain games developed based on game engines like MUD and on-chain dApps such as socialfi.
+#### Cost-Effective Storage
+The goal of zk State Channel is to reduce storage costs by processing certain transactions through off-chain computation followed by on-chain verification.
+This approach ensures the integrity and legality of off-chain transactions through recursive zk-SNARKs.
+By running zk State Channel within Validium, user transaction data can be directly stored in Validium's Data Availability (DA) layer, thereby lowering user transaction costs and enhancing transaction performance.
 ### Thanks to...
 [Mohamed Fouda's inspiration](https://twitter.com/mohamedffouda/status/1712193022085992456?s=61&t=z6gv2VZ59wUiwkf41xNwcQ).